If you have an animal complaint, please call Ottawa County Central Dispatch's Non-Emergency,

 Ottawa County Sheriff's Office Animal Control is responsible for handling animal complaints within Ottawa County.
 Animal Control Deputies routinely investigate complaints regarding the handling and care of companion animals, to include abuse/neglect situations and dangerous animals.
 While Ottawa County Animal Control Deputies are concerned with the humane treatment of animals, their primary goal is that of preserving human health.

-Animal Control Deputies regularly pick-up stray cats and dogs and assist in reuniting owners with lost pets.
+Animal Control Deputies regularly pick-up stray dogs and assist in reuniting owners with lost pets.
 In addition, they perform the following duties:

 - Investigating housing and care of farm domestics